muhammadhaider02/Fine-Tuning-BERT-for-Automated-News-Classification/Small-BERT_Reuters_Base-Paper.md

-# Fine-Tuning BERT for Automated News Classification - Original Paper Summary
+# Fine-Tuning BERT for Automated News Classification

 This document summarizes the implementation described in the paper *“Fine-Tuning BERT for Automated News Classification”* by Salih et al. The goal is to capture the dataset setup, model architecture, training configuration, and results as stated in the paper.